 This may seem odd in a blog post about balanced travel but hear me out: if you do not plan properly for the weather you will be miserable.
 Creating a balanced trip is all about knowing your limits (and when to push them).
 Nothing is more stressful than trying to fit in more than the daylight allows, so paying attention to sunset times (especially in winter months) is super important on how much you can get done each day.

-For example, the sun is going to be setting around 4:30pm each day while we are in Italy, so I know I won’t be able to plan a schedule that has us out and about for 12 hours.
+For example, the sun is going to be setting around 4:30 pm each day while we are in Italy this winter, so I know I won’t be able to plan a schedule that has us out and about for 12 hours.
 Now, that being said, we will also use some of that evening time strolling the towns in the twilight hours (flex time win!).

 Read more: Travel Tips: Dressing for the Cold

 It bothers me so much when people literally know nothing about the country they are visiting.
 Now I am not expecting anyone to suddenly become fluent in Mandarin and study 2,000 years of Chinese imperial history before going to China but I find it insulting when people just show up with no prior knowledge.
 Granted I am a history teacher so it kind of goes with the territory but I think it is totally reasonable to expect that you know something of that country’s culture before arriving.

 Research can also help you plan your trips so that you can shape it around your interests.
 This is why blog posts that just list the “top 10” anywhere without explaining WHY those sites are important are just useless.
 Sure the Taj Mahal is gorgeous in its own right but knowing the Muslim heritage in India and the fact that it is a mausoleum just makes it that much better!
 This can also help you plan a trip that will have good balance each day because you will know how long sites may take, when the busiest time are and what are the “must dos” so you do not miss anything and stress about it.